gma/2025.pyconuk.org/src/sprints.md

 - Sustainability Project (Manchester University)

-Want to run a sprint for your project?
-Reach out on Discord or send us an email at pyconuk@uk.python.org?
+## Want to run a sprint for your project?
+Kindly reach out to us on Discord or send us an email at pyconuk@uk.python.org